jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/GWRegStudies-PagesPublishedintheCFR-6.12.19.png)
 _Federal government regulations.
 Another example of all the "Death Star" rules our Industrial Age establishment makes._

 Because the hearts of Men are easily corrupted.
 And the Industrial Age Lever of Power has a will of its own.
-Darth Blockbuster thus forged in secret, a vast rulebook to keep himself in power.
+Darth Blockbuster thus forged in secret, a vast rulebook to rule us all.
+In it, he poured his ego, his shortsightedness, and his will for the era of mass-production to never end.

 These rules concentrated the legal departments, HR reps, corporate lobbyists of the Industrial Age as a Death Star to evolution and change.

-Yet there were some... who resisted.
+But there were some... who resisted.

-An open-source alliance of coders and designers rallied against the forces of stagnation.
+An open-source alliance of coders and designers rallied against the forces of antagonism.
 On the streets of America, they fought for the freedom of the middle-class.

-Free and easy to use websites, apps, and technologies enabled our evolution to a digital mass-collaboration economy.
+Free and easy to use websites, apps, and electronics enabled our evolution to a digital mass-collaboration economy.
 The people loved it.
 Apps and iPhones spread across the world.

 Victory was near!

 Yet, the powers of Lord Blockbuster could not be undone.
-The Industrial Age way of life, with its Left/Right political pettiness, consumerism of useless products, and worst of all, its bullshit jobs, were forced on society with the blasts of the mighty Death Star; one rulebook to rule them all.
+The Industrial Age way of life, with its Left/Right political pettiness, consumerism of useless products, and worst of all, its bullshit jobs, were forced on society with the blasts of the mighty Death Star.

 And thus, the climate started to change, economic growth began to stall, wealth disparity started to grow, and the people were so unhappy that drugs, depression, and despair covered the land.